-Should you risk a Canon BG-E11 Battery Grip Alternative for your Canon 5D Mark III?
+You're looking to save money on a battery grip for you Canon 5D Mark III.
+Should you risk an alternative grip rather than using the original Canon BG-E11 Battery Grip for your Canon 5D Mark III?

 You have lots of choices besides the grip that Canon makes.
 Canon loyalists will tell you you have to stick with Canon.